Ankyloglossia (Tongue "Tie")

 - Are there other things going on?
 Neurodevelopmental issues, prematurity, torticollis and reflux are often found with infants with tongue tie.
 These may be the cause of the feeding trouble, or may be separate issues, but should be addressed by the baby’s provider.

 - Have you considered laser or "cold" technique (scissors).
 They have not been compared in studies, and we have seen good outcomes both ways.
 You may prefer laser if there is a bleeding disorder in the family.
+Please note: UR Medicine Breastfeeding & Lactation Medicine does not perform frenotomies on infants who have not received a Vitamin K injection at delivery.

 Posterior Tongue Tie